YOUTH VIOLENCE & Knife Prevention

 • End of Workshop

 The Safety Box also provide several resources for schools including lesson plans, discussion questions for Key stages 3 and 4.
+In addition to resources from our partner Aviards Inspired ‘AMANI” knife crime story.

 The Safety Box has several training programs available for school support police, youth workers and support staff that may want to run our programs or improve their own.
 We give you the full training support and also sell you the licence to use all of our material and workshops for the agreed time.